-Running is one of the most natural biomechanical movements that a human can do.
+Running flexibility training is an essential component of both recreational and competitive running athlete's workout regimen.
+As a runner, you are no stranger to spasms, cramps, strains and sprains.
+Unfortunately, they occur rather often.
+Running is one of the most natural bio-mechanical movements that a human can do.
 It is and has been the most practiced athletic activity for thousands of years.
-Based on that runners should have the most injury free bodies of athletes.
-However if you are a runner, you know that is not the case.
-Spasms, cramps, strains and sprains are some of the most common running injuries.
-Unfortunately they occur rather often.
+Based on that, runners should have the most injury free bodies of athletes.

 Causes of injury is rather diverse.
 Overtraining, lack of proper nutrients, faulty technique, dehydration, lack of proper strength training and of course lack of proper flexibility training.